 For R’s birthday I decided to book us a holiday to Tromso, a lovely little city in Norway that sits inside the arctic circle and has an average January temperature of -3.5 degrees.
 The sun ‘rose’ at about 11.30am and ‘set’ at about 2pm-ish.
-I say rose and set, but Tromso is just emerging from polar night and from the city it was actually impossible to see the sun at all, due to some rather large mountains.
+I say rose and set, but Tromso was just emerging from polar night and from the city it was actually impossible to see the sun at all, due to some rather large mountains.

 Flights, food and furnishings